Table of contents

 etracker

 Google Analytics is probably the best-known web tracking tool and its basic version is free of charge.
-Analytics can be connected to Google Search Console and Google Tag Manager and even offers some interfaces for third-party providers.
+Analytics can be connected to Google Search Console and Google Tag Manager and even offers several interfaces for third-party providers.
 The tracking tool offers insights into the target group, user flow, visitor sources, visitor behavior and - if previously defined - information about conversions.
 This is particularly useful when used in conjunction with Google AdWords.
-Tip: Google Datastudio allows you to accumulate data from various sources, including third-party providers, and present it in a visually appealing way.
+Tip: With Google Datastudio, you can accumulate data from various sources, including third-party providers, and present it in a visually appealing way.

 Piwik is also available in a free and a paid Pro version.
 Since January 2018, however, the free version has been calledMatomo, but the content is still the same product.
-The Pro version offers companies the opportunity to display the customer journey, create custom reports in a short space of time and even carry out intranet analyses.
+The Pro version offers companies the opportunity to display the customer journey, create custom reports in a short time and even perform intranet analyses.
 The tool is GDPR-compliant, but the provider is not very transparent about the price.
 The sales department must be contacted here.

 You can arrange a demo here: https://piwikpro.de/demo-vereinbaren/